-In Reception we have two classes where Mrs Williams (RJW) and Miss Jolley (RLJ) are Class Teachers.
+In Reception we have two classes where Mrs Williams (RJW) and Miss Kinsella (RSK) are the Class Teachers.

-Mrs Edmunds, Mrs Ollier, Mrs Ford & Mrs Smith support RLJ as Teaching Assistants also supporting the children
+Mrs Edmunds and Mrs Ollier as Teaching Assistants also supporting the children.

 If you wish to contact the class teachers, please use the following email addresses: